jasonmccallister/craft-applications/README.md

 # Applications Plugin

+**NOTE: Due to naming this plugin is being named and additional features are being added.
+As soon as that plugin is updated and released I will update this repository.**

+**I will be leaving this repository as an example.**

 This plugin was developed by [Jason McCallister][developer] for [Craft][craftcms] to handle applications directly on your website.

 ### Use cases: